twistresources/docker-mysql-phpmyadmin/README.md

     $ db/dbadmin

-__Note__: After the first login you will need to use the web interface to create a database with the name you set in `DOCKER_IP`.
+__Note__: After the first login you will need to use the web interface to create a database with the name you specified for the `DB_NAME` config variable.

 If you wish to log into the MySQL container, you can use the following command.
 This and the other commands below use the default password 'admin'.
 If you will be using the database a lot it's a good idea to set up SSH keys for password-less login.